[pageinfo chapter=”hybrid-devices” chapnos=”9″ chaptitle=”Hybrid Devices”/]

 While it is possible to regard computers as pretty much similar, the same cannot be said for kitchen appliances.
 The controls for a cooker, washing machine, dishwasher, microwave or food mixer all look different with specialised dials and buttons for particular functions.
 Because the computer is ‘general purpose’ it has a one-size-fits-all collection of devices (mouse, keyboard, screen), whereas more specialised consumer goods have their controls designed specifically for purpose.

 There is still a level of similarity with individual controls on each device with recognisable buttons and dials.
 However, the number of each and the way in which they are laid out are individual and special.
 The computer uses a single physical device (the mouse/trackpad) and then makes it serve many purposes, often by showing virtual ‘buttons’ on the screen.
-In contrast, consumer appliances [hilite] tend to have one button per function.[/hilite] [comment]White goods maybe?
-I can think of quite a few consumer appliances with multifunction keys [/comment] Furthermore, even the dials differ: some can be moved continuously within some range, others have a number of ‘clicks’ relating to the number of options they control.photos of different dials
+In contrast, larger consumer appliances are more likely have a buttons or dials with a single or small number of functions for each..
+Furthermore, even the dials differ: some can be moved continuously within some range, others have a number of ‘clicks’ relating to the number of options they control.

 While the dials and buttons are generic, there are sometimes very special controls designed for the particular purpose such as the steering wheel on a car.
-Some of these have a relatively arbitrary connection to the function they perform; for example, the gear stick on a car has its particular form due to the mechanics of the gear box, but for the ordinary driver it is just the way it is. [comment] there is a link here to some stuff I wrote about physicality and car controls towards the end of Chapter 20 [/comment] However, other controls are intimately connected with the act of using the device for example the food mixer that turns on when you press down on it, or the digital scales that automatically turn on when you step on them.
-The latter can be particularly intuitive to the extent that the user may not even think “I’m now turning this on”; it just happens at the right moment.ran out of steam but feel there is more to say something about all going digital!! and about more clear hybrid devices such as iPod
+Some of these have a relatively arbitrary connection to the function they perform; for example, the gear stick on a car has its particular form due to the mechanics of the gear box, but for the ordinary driver it is just the way it is.
+See Chapter [[ch:design-lessons]] for more about physicality and car controls.

 What does it do?